tecnickcom/cmdmq/README.md

 	chmod +x /usr/local/sbin/cmdmq_receiver.py

-Copy the cmdmq_receiver.conf configuration file to /etc/cmdmq_receiver/default.conf and edit it.
+Copy the default.conf configuration file to /etc/cmdmq_receiver/default.conf and edit it.

 Copy the cmdmq_receiver init script to /etc/init.d/cmdmq_receiver and mark it as executable with